Chomps69/the-Unguarded-XP/README.md

 Credit to 3kh0 for the original repo and a whole lot of games.
 Also Credit to tw31122007 for some of html games.

+# Planned Games

+These games might be added soon.

+-House of Hazards
+-Subway Surfers
+-Crossy Road

 # Known Issues

 -Super Mario 64 doesn't play audio.
 Tested on Windows 11.